Brookfield Relocation Services

 Question: When should I plan my House Hunting Trip?

 Answer: 8-10 weeks’ time would be ideal given our current average possession period.
 Typically, the Change of Strength (COS) date is your first day of travel.
 Try to coordinate the purchase and sale of your home to coincide with your COS date in order to facilitate a door-to-door move.
 In some cases however, the COS date may not work with the possession date of your home, personal situation, or work requirements.
-In these circumstances you may need to request written approval from your Commanding Officer for a new Report for Duty (RFD) date.
+In these circumstances you may need to request written approval from your superior or request a new report for duty (RFD) date.

 Question: I want to lock in a 5-year mortgage rate but am concerned that I may be posted prior to the term of the mortgage.
-I noticed this is no longer covered by the DND.
 What should I do?

 Answer: Many banks as well as other lenders have agreed to waive prepayment penalties for relocations such as yours.
+But what is important is getting all pertinent information prior to making any decisions.
 Let us put you in touch with a mortgage broker who can help you navigate the lenders that would be willing to work with your circumstances.

 Question: Do you recommend home inspections?
-If so, is this covered under this program?
+If so, is this covered in my relocation package?

 Question: Are there other types of inspections that I should be doing?

 Answer: It depends.
 In Winnipeg, we are built on sand and silt, which does mean that our home foundations need to be carefully inspected.
 Sometimes structural engineers need to be called in.
 Additionally, if you are purchasing a rural property with a well, then it would be prudent to do a water potability test.
 Some lenders will require the results just to approve the mortgage.
-Many of these inspections will be covered by IRP but you must first ask the Home Inspector to recommend these tests in their report.
+Many of these inspections will be covered by your relocation company but you must first ask the Home Inspector to recommend these tests in their report.
 Then provide the report to your representative.
 You will have to pay for these inspections upfront and submit receipts for repayment.
-We have a list of approved Brookfield Military Relocation suppliers.
+We have a list of approved companies.
 Reach out and we can get these to you.

 Question: My house hunting trip (HHT) is coming up!
 What amount of time should I spend actually looking for a home?